Early Years Curriculum

 In Nursery children are encouraged to take part in a range of activities.
 These activities include a high amount of child initiated play and learning, with a balance of teacher led activities and carpet sessions.
 The planning and activities provided are tailored to the need of the group of children and the children are encouraged to participate in activities which may not always be of their own choice.

 The children will have their first ‘school’ experience with us in our Reception class.
 At this stage it is vital that the children begin to develop the skills that will provide the foundations for future learning.
 Staff working within the classroom observe the children’s current learning stages so they can carefully lead them towards the next steps in their development.
-At the same time the environment will encourage them to learn independently, at their own pace, whilst developing the social skills to work in co-operation with their peers.
+At the same time the environment will encourage them to learn independently, at their own pace, whilst developing the social skills and language needed to work in collaboration with their peers.

 In Early Years we assess the children continuously and report to parents on a regular basis about their child’s attainment and the progress they have made.
 We also use informal assessments and observations to plan the children’s next steps and to see key interests and themes that arise to ensure they continue to develop a love of learning.

 The Early Years Foundation Stage curriculum is split into Prime and Specific areas.
-Within these there are seven areas of learning and development
+Within these there are seven areas of learning and development.

 The prime areas are: